-- Fertilize with an organic fertilizer such as fish emulsion at half strength.
+Fertilize with an organic fertilizer such as fish emulsion at half strength.

-- Common pest enemies include Japanese beetles, onion eelworms, onion maggots, slugs, thrips, and wireworms.
-Protect seedlings from pests and cold for two to three weeks after planting in garden by covering seedling with spun poly row covers.
+> - Common pest enemies include Japanese beetles, onion eelworms, onion maggots, slugs, thrips, and wireworms.
+Protect seedlings from pests and cold for two to three weeks after planting in the garden by covering seedling with spun poly row covers.

+>

-Interplanting: Plant with beets, carrots, kohlrabi, lettuce, parsnips, spinach, and members of the cabbage family.
+> Interplanting: Plant with beets, carrots, kohlrabi, lettuce, parsnips, spinach, and members of the cabbage family.